-JAN is a free, confidential service from the U.S. Department of Labor's Office of Disability Employment Policy (ODEP) that provides individualized accommodation solutions and technical assistance on the ADA.
+JAN is a free, confidential service from the U.S. Department of Labor's Office of Disability Employment Policy that provides individualized accommodation solutions and technical assistance on the ADA.
 Among the areas that JAN can address are:

 - Accommodation options and low-cost solutions

 - Hiring, retaining and promoting qualified employees with disabilities